GikunjuVic/microfinance-system-sql/analysis.md

 ## Problem 4: List all savings accounts that are active and not yet matured.

 **Insight:** This is  limited to Fixed Savings as it has a maturity date.
-This query helps the organizatiopn monitor active savings accounts that are within their operation limits.
+This query helps the organization monitor active savings accounts that are within their operation limits.

 ## SQL QUERY